Recalling the Past:

 In addition to fostering a system of identification wherein IDF soldiers indirectly occupy the role of the Nazi through their involvement at the camps, Waltz’s wartime imagery may function to remind the domestic spectator of her historic position as an occupier of camps; of her ancestors’ existence as subaltern subjects in Europe and elsewhere.
 While Morag’s posits that the film offers a muddled ethical conclusion through its recalling of the Holocaust, it is my assertion that Waltz triggers past traumas in order to intensify the atrocities at hand.
 Just as with Folman’s, the domestic spectator’s subject position as a bystander to mass murder is complicated through the film’s boldface reminder of her lineage; her “postmemory” as the descendant of subjugated subjects.

 The use of imagery that recalls the Holocaust does not, as Morag suggests, avoid an ethical stance, but rather petitions the domestic audience to engage in a double-subject identification.
 This recognition is binary since it requires that the Israeli spectator occupy the role of the victimizer (the Nazi) and the victim (the camp internee).
 Historically traumatized, victimized, and yet clad in army green, the emotional recalling of the past drives the film towards a clear moral position, which for its concordance with past traumas, locates the IDF as an accessory to the crime.
-Rather than blurring the lines of responsibility, Waltz with Bashir mobilizes planes of likeness to enact empathy and, ultimately, holds the IDF accountable for their compliance in larger structural violence outside of their borders.
+Rather than blurring the lines of responsibility, Waltz with Bashir mobilizes planes of likeness to enact empathy and, ultimately, holds the IDF accountable for larger structural violence outside of their borders.